Vaginal dryness cream

-Normally the female vagina produces a clear vaginal lubrication that assists in sexual penetration.
-The amount of lubrication produced (and whether the amount is sufficient) is a result of several different factors including:
+Normally, the vagina produces a lubricating fluid to assist penetration.
+The amount of lubrication produced (and whether the amount is sufficient) can be influenced by a number of different factors, including:

 • Frequency of sexual intercourse